Sumptuary law: Ancient Rome

 Roman sumptuary laws applied to both the living and the dead.
 Rome's most ancient laws, the laws of the Twelve Tables, forbade extravagant expenses at funerals.
 This included the pouring of wine over the ashes at cremations (which seems nevertheless to have been an invariable practise), the use of smoothed timbers in funeral pyres, and "excessive" mourning.

 East Asia

 China

-Sumptuary laws existed in China in one form or another from the Qin dynasty onwards (221 BC).
+Sumptuary laws existed in China in one form or another from the Qin dynasty onward (221 BC).
 The Confucian virtue of restraint was embodied in the scholarly system central to China's bureaucracy and became encoded in its laws.